 .

-Interpreting this photo ~ This photo was snapped in what is now Upper Witmer Park when this parcel also
+Interpreting this photo ~ This photo was snapped in what is now Upper Witmer Park when that parcel also

 was used for outdoor P.E. classes.
 The current Shaw Library would be to the left (north) of this group of "Bison".